ikluft/LongitudeTZ/docs/cli-notes.md

 determines a field of data to output from the specified time zone.

+The --get parameter may be combined with other time zone parameters in order to extract data from any of those settings.

 The allowed field names are

 * longitude: report the longitude parameter which was used to make the time zone, or the centerline of the time zone if it was created by name